filoxo/ng2-webpack-starter/README.md

 			}

 - Create `typings.json` file
-	- This allows us to import TypeScript definition files so that the tscompiler can recognize some third-party libraries.
+	- This allows us to import TypeScript definition files so that the tscompiler can recognize some third-party libraries

 			{
 				"ambientDependencies": {